AbetangJoseph/Fast-Food/README.md

 # Fast-Food
 A food ordering app which allow users register and order fast food.
+Its javascript only(No UI).
+Created to demonstrate the concept of Object Oriented Programming in javascript.

 ### Getting Started
 These instructions bellow will guide you in getting a copy of the project up and running on your local machine for development and testing purposes.